Call for Applications

 The FFVT fellowship programme offers participants an interdisciplinary research environment with concrete exchange and networking opportunities at renowned institutions, the opportunity to (further) develop, discuss and implement research and/or knowledge transfer ideas, involvement in FFVT events (including workshops, discussions, summer schools), longer-term integration into the FFVT network, possible cooperation on joint proposals and publications.

-Applicants choose the FFVT institute they consider best-fitting to their area of interest (up to two priorities can be specified).
+Applicants choose the FFVT institute they consider best-fitting to their area of interest.
+Please note that only BICC and IMIS are available for a fellowship.
 The exact funding conditions differ in detail between the institutes and can be found here.

 Applicants should explain how they will contribute to FFVT's goals with their own research project and/or knowledge transfer activities or how they can contribute to the research and/or knowledge transfer priorities of the collaborative institutes and develop these further during their stay.
 Certain formats such as lectures, contributions to teaching, joint development of proposals can be listed as possible products.